Why Choose Aberdeen?

-- Our teaching and research activities span the life and environmental sciences.
-We are recognized internationally for our expertise in zoology, marine biology, plant and soil science, physiology, ecology and conservation and our teaching is delivered by world class experts.
+- Our teaching and research activities span biological and environmental sciences.
+We are recognised internationally for our expertise in zoology, marine biology, plant and soil science, physiology, ecology and conservation and our teaching is delivered by world class experts.

 - Our disciplinary breadth allows us to offer ten undergraduate and six post-graduate degree programmes.
 Students within each programme have access to a wide range of optional courses within the school and the university, providing a unique opportunity to gain breadth alongside disciplinary depth.